Beans & Rice: A Diabetic Delight or Disaster? Find Out Now!

 The Bean Bonanza:

-Fiber: This unsung hero of the nutrient world slows down digestion, helping you stay satiated for longer and playing a key role in blood sugar regulation.
+Fiber: This unsung hero of the nutrient world slows digestion, keeps you full longer, and supports stable levels in the body.

-Protein: The building block of your body, protein is essential for tissue construction and repair, and it also keeps your blood sugar levels steady.
+Protein: The building block of your body, it is essential for tissue construction and repair, and it also helps maintain stable levels of glucose.

 Vitamins and minerals: Beans are a treasure trove of vital nutrients like magnesium, potassium, and iron, all of which play a pivotal role in maintaining your overall health.